-In order for a signal to move from one point in the chain to the next, at least one audio buffer must be fully processed.
-As such, the minimum amount of latency is equivalent to the time required for a single audio buffer to be processed within a given rate of samples per second.
+For a signal to move from one point in the chain to the next, at least one audio buffer must be fully processed.
+As such, the minimum latency is equivalent to the time required for a single audio buffer to be processed within a given rate of samples per second.

 Or, in more practical terms...

-Buffer Size (Buffer Size) ÷ Sample Rate (kHz) = Expected Latency (ms).
+Buffer Size (number of samples) ÷ Sample Rate (kHz) = Expected Latency (ms).

 For example, while running with a Buffer Size of 256 samples and a Sample Rate of 44.1 kHz, an audio interface will convert the incoming signal with 5.8 milliseconds of expected latency before sending it into Live (256 samples ÷ 44.1 kHz).

-You may have noticed that the "Overall Latency" shown in Live's Preferences does not match up with the formula above.
-While this may seem counterintuitive, it is for good reason:
+You may have noticed that the "Overall Latency" shown in Live's Preferences does not match the formula above.
+While this may seem counterintuitive, it is for a good reason:

 - The formula above applies to a single stage of signal conversion.
 However, the Overall Latency of an interface includes input and output latency.
 An easy way to calculate this is to multiply the value above by two.

-- This is not quite as predictable in the world of Digital Signal Processing (DSP), where additional layers of processing/conversion affect the overall latency by varying amounts.
+- This is less predictable in the world of Digital Signal Processing (DSP), where additional layers of processing/conversion affect the overall latency by varying amounts.
 For several examples, please refer to the Use Cases section of this document.

 - Some audio interfaces report inaccurate latency values.